 Lavender is one of those plants that does pretty much everything.
 I include Lavandula angustifolia it in most every landscape design I do, partly because it's so beautiful and also in case of an apocalypse.

 Lavender is calming to the nervous system, a disinfectant (for your skin and home), an excellent burn healer, an antidepressant, it helps relieve pain and relax muscles, and it smells amazing!

+I'd' love to hear from you!
 What are your favorite ways to use lavender?
 Which species do you prefer to grow?